sandstorm-io/sandstorm/docs/administering/install-script.md

 - `DESIRED_SANDCATS_NAME`: The name of the the sandcats.io subdomain you would like to use for this install.

-- `DOMAIN_RESERVATION_TOKEN`: A token that indicates you have pre-reserved a sandcats.io subdomain.
+- `SANDCATS_DOMAIN_RESERVATION_TOKEN`: A token that indicates you have pre-reserved a sandcats.io subdomain.

 - `OVERRIDE_SANDCATS_GETCERTIFICATE`: If you specify this as `no`, then Sandstorm will not bother requesting a HTTPS certificate from sandcats.io.
 The install script will prompt you about sandcats